Security

 # Run build to build everything once

-pnpm run build
+pnpm run build:dev

 # reset & start the dependencies (DB, Inbucket, etc.) as Docker containers, seeding the DB with the Prisma schema

-pnpm run restart-deps
+pnpm run start-deps

-# pnpm run start-deps
+# pnpm run restart-deps

 # pnpm run stop-deps